gergepalfi/ntfy_on_a_chip/README.md

 ## 🎯 Purpose

 This code provides a foundational example for integrating **ntfy** with ESP devices, enabling remote control over the internet.
-It eliminates the need for private servers, MQTT brokers, or port forwarding, making it accessible even for users behind NAT (shared public IP) networks. hile the example demonstrates controlling an on-board LED, it can be expanded for more complex applications, such as using relays to control other devices.
+It eliminates the need for private servers, MQTT brokers, or port forwarding, making it accessible even for users behind NAT (shared public IP) networks.
+While the example demonstrates controlling an on-board LED, it can be expanded for more complex applications, such as using relays to control other devices.

 https://ntfy.sh is free and open source, ideal for a maker to just get things working.